-- 11.38 Tree cover across the district was estimated to be approximately 6.9% in March 2010 (Woodland Trust) compared to 9.9% for England.
+- 11.43 Tree cover across the district was estimated to be approximately 6.9% in March 2010 (Woodland Trust) compared to 9.9% for England.
 Through the course of this plan period the Council will seek to increase the level of tree cover across the district in an effort to mitigate and adapt to the impacts of climate change through initiatives such as the Council's One Million Trees ambition.
-The Council is also preparing a District wide Tree Strategy, which will look to identify opportunities for tree planting. - 11.39 Whilst it is recognised that large portions of the district include upland areas the level of tree cover in the district is still significantly less than the national average.
+The Council is also preparing a District wide Tree Strategy, which will look to identify opportunities for tree planting. - 11.44 Whilst it is recognised that large portions of the district include upland areas the level of tree cover in the district is still significantly less than the national average.
 The Council will therefore explore opportunities for growth in the level of tree cover where appropriate locations exist.
 There will be many opportunities to achieve this.
-The increased provision of trees in new development, through suitable and appropriately designed landscaping schemes, is a key component of delivering growth in tree cover. - 11.40 Development proposals will be encouraged and supported to incorporate trees, which should be at an appropriate scale, and be the right tree in the right place, using the correct choice of tree species in relation to the site characteristics be indigenous species and of local provenance.
-The inclusion of fresh tree planting will be considered in relation to the impact it will have on the surrounding character and landscape.
-This guidance is in addition to the operation of an existing Tree Sponsorship Scheme.
+The increased provision of trees in new development, through suitable and appropriately designed landscaping schemes, is a key component of delivering growth in tree cover. - 11.45 Development proposals will be encouraged and supported to incorporate trees, which should be at an appropriate scale, and be the right tree in the right place, using the correct choice of tree species in relation to the site characteristics.
+The inclusion of fresh tree planting will be considered in relation to the impact it will have on the surrounding character and landscape. - 11.46 In accordance with the British Standard "Trees in Relation to Design, Demolition and Construction Recommendations' (BS 5837) (2012), the obstruction of light and views, the creation of shade by new trees, and the likely extent and density of tree crowns when fully grown, should be taken into account when designing new planting adjacent to development.

-In accordance with the British Standard "Trees in Relation to Design, Demolition and Construction - Recommendations' (BS 5837) (2012), the obstruction of light and views, the creation of shade by news trees, and the likely extent and density of tree crowns when fully grown, should be taken into account when designing new planting adjacent to development.
 Design and species selection should allow the enjoyment of reasonable light and shading where desirable as the trees develop into mature specimens.
 An appropriate balance of views and screening should be provided.
 The planting of large and/or fast-growing evergreen trees as screens or hedging could lead to the unacceptable obstruction of light all year round and might therefore be unsuited to nearby residential accommodation.